-Parent forum
+Parent Forum

 Our Parent Forum is a group of parent representatives who meet once a term to discuss school-related issues.
-Regular, open communication and consultation with parents is important to the school.
-The Parent Forum provides a valuable way to listen to parents' ideas and concerns and seek parent views, helping to make sure the needs of children and their families are met.
-Meetings are led by school staff and governors, usually by the Headteacher and the Chair of Governors.
-Meetings are informal and a genuine opportunity for open discussion.
+The Parent Forum provides a valuable way to listen to parents' ideas and concerns; seek parent views about strategic planning for our school and helps to make sure the needs of children and their families are met.
+Meetings are led by the Headteacher, are informal and a genuine opportunity for open discussion.

-Friends of school
+Friends of School